Flakes or Thread‑Like Material Inside Chrom Syringe Barrels - Tech Information

 Best Practices to Minimize or Manage This Effect

-• Avoid excessive plunger movement or reinsertion unless necessary
+• Avoid unnecessary or excessive plunger movement

 Related Articles